<< Pinscape Resources Home

 • Workaround for the firmware bugs in real LedWiz devices that cause erratic behavior if commands are sent too quickly

-The original and biggest reason to use this replacement DLL is that it solves a big problem with the "stock" DLL if you use a Pinscape Controller.
-The problem is that the stock DLL crashes if you enable the Pinscape keyboard features.
+The original and biggest reason to use this replacement DLL is that it solves a big problem with the "factory" DLL if you use a Pinscape Controller.
+The problem is that the original manufacturer's DLL crashes if you enable the Pinscape keyboard features.
 You can avoid the DLL crash by disabling the keyboard features, but they're so useful that you probably don't want to do that.
 The better solution is to use the replacement DLL.
 It solves the problem, and works whether or not you're using the Pinscape keyboard features.

 For Pinscape Controller users, the new DLL has another great new feature: extended output port access.
 If you have the Pinscape expansion boards, you probably have more than 32 ports in your system, which is beyond what the standard LedWiz interface can handle.
 The new DLL solves this by making your Pinscape unit appear to be multiple LedWiz units.
 Legacy client software that's written for the LedWiz will see two or more separate LedWiz units - however many are necessary to cover all of your output ports.
 This is completely automatic, no configuration necessary; just replace your existing LEDWIZ.DLL with the new one, and your legacy clients will gain access to all of your ports.